By Tony Chapelle July 29, 2019

 “Intangible assets have always been top of mind for many of the executives that I have consulted with from a strategic risk perspective,” says Michael Yip, senior vice president at Marsh Risk Consulting, a subsidiary of the insurance brokerage Marsh.

 Yip says that major Fortune 500 firms almost always identify the value of certain intangibles such as their brands’ reputation, and the innovations that they protect through copyrights and trademarks.

 Yip says many major company executives and boards indirectly communicate to investors how important it is for them to protect and manage key intangible assets, such as brand reputation, as part of the recent trend toward “organizational resiliency.”

-That overarching set of best practices includes initiatives such as corporate social responsibility (CSR) and environmental, social and governance (ESG) programs.
+That overarching set of best practices includes initiatives such as corporate social responsibility (CSR) and environmental, social and governance (ESG) programmes.
 Resilient companies also have robust enterprise risk management, crisis management and business continuity frameworks.